ivangfr/springboot-elk-prometheus-grafana/README.md

 ## Shutdown

-- To stop application
-  - If it was started with Maven, go to the terminals where it is running and press `Ctrl+C`
+- To stop application, go to the terminal where it is running and press `Ctrl+C`
-  - If it was started as a Docker container, go to a terminal and run the command below
-    ```
-    docker stop movies-api
-    ```
 - To stop and remove `docker-compose` containers, network and volumes, go to a terminal and, inside `springboot-elk-prometheus-grafana` root folder, run the following command
   ```
   docker-compose down -v